Frequently Asked Questions

 It is recommended that children who exhibit stuttering receive speech therapy as soon as possible.
-About 80 percent of young children who stutter grow out of it, but that is little consolation for the parents of those who don't.
+More than half of young children who stutter grow out of it, but that is little consolation for the parents of those who don't.
 There is no way to tell if a child's stuttering is a temporary phase that will pass or if it will be permanent.

 Any registered speech-language pathologist in your community who treats children would be of help.
-A treatment specifically to help preschool children who stutter, the Lidcombe method, has been shown to be very effective.
-The CSA site features a listing of specialist clinics for stuttering treatment.
+A treatment specifically to help children who stutter, the Lidcombe method (see below), has been shown to be very effective.
+The CSA site features a listing of provincial associations of speech-language pathologists.
 You can contact them for more information about your best options for speech therapy and intensive courses for children that may be offered near you.
 Sometimes children can receive speech therapy through the public school system or your local general hospital, at no charge.
 There is usually a waiting list for these free services, if they are offered.
 Enquire in your community.